Editor’s note: This article was reviewed and updated in May 2026 to meet The Vessel’s latest editorial standards.

 But you mostly live in daydreams.

 Your actual day-to-day life is remarkably uninteresting and bland.
-But inside your mind you’ve just landed on a tropical island and discovered a new tribe who welcomes you in and introduces you to their princess.
+But inside your mind, you’ve just landed on a tropical island and discovered a new tribe that welcomes you in and introduces you to their princess.

 You’re wearing garlands and ready to get married.
 The whole world recognizes your true value.